After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 **Cloudbox Restore** downloads the backup .tar file and and restores it to the `/opt` folder.
 This can be done on the same server or brand new one, with everything exactly as you left it at the time of backup.

-_Note 1: If you are restoring to a new server with a different IP, you will need to update the [[ DNS settings | PrerequisitesPrerequisites#3-domain-name] for your domain name._
+_Note 1: If you are restoring to a new server with a different IP, you will need to update the [[DNS settings|Prerequisites#3-domain-name]] for your domain name._

 _Note 2: If you are restoring to a new server and would like to use a new domain name, it is a good idea to revoke the SSL certificates for that domain before backing up.
 This will free up your domain from Let’s Encrypt's certificates and you will be able to use it in the future without having to wait for the previous certificates to expire (~90 days).
 More info at [[Revoking SSL Certificates]]_.